hyriver/pygeoogc/README.rst

 `WMS <https://en.wikipedia.org/wiki/Web_Map_Service>`__, and
 `WFS <https://en.wikipedia.org/wiki/Web_Feature_Service>`__.
 Although
-all these web service have limits on the number of features per requests (e.g., 1000 objectIDs for a RESTful request or 8 million pixels for a WMS request), PyGeoOGC divides the requests into smaller chunks, under-the-hood, and then merges the results.
+all these web service have limits on the number of features per requests (e.g., 1000 object IDs for a RESTful request or 8 million pixels for a WMS request), PyGeoOGC divides requests into smaller chunks, under-the-hood, and then merges the results.

 All functions and classes that request data from web services use ``async_retriever`` that offers response caching.
 By default, the expiration time is set to never expire.